 Course of Construction Insurance

 Course of Construction (COC) Insurance (also called Builder’s Risk Insurance) is an insurance policy that financially protects parties on a construction project from repair and replacement costs for unforeseen events (such as accidents, fire, flooding, theft and so on).
-Typically purchased by an Owner, Construction Manager (CM), or Head Contractor (GC), coverage is agreement-specific but is typically effective during construction and for a period of time after completion.
+Typically purchased by an Owner, Construction Manager (CM), or Head Contractor (HC), coverage is agreement-specific but is typically effective during construction and for a period of time after completion.

 Critical Date Program